 Draft inducer blower components are made of durable plastics and metals, or a combination of both.
 Polypropylene is used to manufacture industrial draft inducer blowers used in corrosive environments because this plastic resists corrosion better than other materials and will never delaminate.
 Fiberglass is also used when the component must withstand temperatures above 220 degrees Fahrenheit.
 Blower size is determined by the size of the unit in which it is located.

-As the furnace enters start-up mode, the draft inducer blower begins to purge the heat exchanger of gases that may have remained in that area during the furnace's previous heating cycle.
+As the furnace enters start-up mode, the draft inducer blower turns on 30 to 60 seconds before the furnace burners ignite and purges the heat exchanger of combustion gases that may have remained in that area during the furnace's previous heating cycle.
 This makes the air in the area cleaner at the time of combustion and also prevents furnace burners from becoming clogged with soot.

 If the inducer fan motor cannot turn on, the furnace will generally shut off and lock out.
-Other reasons why the draft inducer blower may ultimately shut down a furnace include a faulty pressure switch, a bad rubber tube component, or there may be a blockage in the gas vent flue, or even that the blower itself may not be working properly.
+Other reasons why the draft inducer blower may ultimately shut down a furnace include a faulty pressure switch, a bad rubber tube component, or there may be a blockage in the furnace flue vent, or even that the blower itself may not be working properly.